IvanCastillo1986/video-game-log/README.md

+Deployed production url:
 https://retro-game-log.netlify.app/

-A website for retro Video Game Collectors.
+A website for Retro Video Game collectors.
 Includes consoles from Atari all the way up to the Gamecube/PlayStation2 generation.

 Enjoy logging and navigating your inventory to the Outrun color stylings of the 80’s era.